Vacation savings from Orlando Informer!Save with Orlando Informer!X

 Front Row Alert

-Want to see your favorite artist from the front row at the Universal Music Plaza?
-There are no special requirements for this other than a willingness on your behalf to line up in the morning for a concert in the evening.
-These Austin Mahone fans were lined up before 10:00 am to see their favorite artist up close:
+Guests who wanted to see their favorite artist from the front row at the Universal Music Plaza had no special requirements other than the willingness to line up in the morning for a concert in the evening.
+For example, these Austin Mahone fans were lined up before 10:00 am to see their favorite artist up close:

 A word of caution to families

-The large, boisterous crowds and loud music make these concerts not exactly family-friendly.
-If you have little ones with you, we recommend making other plans for your evening entertainment.
-Keep in mind that if you’re staying on-site at Universal, the hotels do offer supervised children activities for a per-hour fee.
+The large, boisterous crowds and loud music made these concerts not exactly family-friendly.
+Families with little ones were better off making other plans for evening entertainment.
+Guests staying on-site at Universal had the option of supervised children’s activities at the hotels for a per-hour fee.

 Universal’s 25th Anniversary Concert Series – weather

-Guests who travel often to Orlando know that, in the summer, it usually rains every day for 45 minutes in the afternoon or early evening.
-Concert dates are no exception to this natural law.
+Guests who traveled often to Orlando knew that, in the summer, it usually rained every day for about 45 minutes in the afternoon or early evening.
+Concert dates were no exception to this natural law.

-Fortunately, the rain – while heavy at times – usually doesn’t last that long.
-And since the concerts don’t begin until later in the evening, the skies usually clear well before the artists take the stage.
+Fortunately, the rain — while heavy at times — usually didn’t last long.
+And since the concerts didn’t begin until later in the evening, the skies usually cleared well before the artists took the stage.

-But if you are planning a full day at the parks – whether you’re getting in line early for a good spot or just to do the regular park-touring thing before the evening concert – be prepared for rain.
-Universal sells rain ponchos and umbrellas, but you’ll be paying a premium to buy those on-site.
-It’s best to stop by Walmart or a drug store before you get to the resort to stock up on the necessities.
+Guests planning a full day at the parks — whether getting in line early for a good spot or just enjoying regular park touring before the evening concert — needed to be prepared for rain.
+Universal sold rain ponchos and umbrellas, but at a premium.
+It was best to stop by Walmart or a local drugstore before arriving at the resort to stock up on necessities.